ArduPilot/ardupilot_wiki/plane/source/docs/cruise-mode.rst

 .. warning::

-   Make sure you only fly FPV if it is allowed by your countries flight and airspace control rules.
-Many countries do not allow non line of sight flight without a special operating license.
+   Make sure you only fly FPV if it is allowed by your country's flight and airspace control rules.
+Many countries do not allow non-line-of-sight flight without a special operating license.